Artemis: Torch

+Archaic and classical art

+During the Bronze Age, the "mistress of the animals" is usually depicted between two lions with a peculiar crown on her head.

-The oldest representations of Artemis in Greek Archaic art portray her as Potnia Theron ("Queen of the Beasts"): a winged goddess holding a stag and lioness in her hands, or sometimes a lioness and a lion.
+The oldest representations of Artemis in Greek Archaic art, circa 550 BCE, portray her as Potnia Theron ("Queen of the Beasts"): a winged goddess holding a stag and lioness in her hands, or sometimes a lioness and a lion.
+Potnia theron is the only Greek goddess close to the daimons and sometimes is depicted with a Gorgon head, and the Gorgon is her distant ancestor.
 This winged Artemis lingered in ex-votos as Artemis Orthia, with a sanctuary close by Sparta.

 In Greek classical art she is usually portrayed as a maiden huntress, young, tall, and slim, clothed in a girl's short skirt, with hunting boots, a quiver, a golden or silver bow and arrows.

 Often, she is shown in the shooting pose, and is accompanied by a hunting dog or stag.
 When portrayed as a lunar deity, Artemis wore a long robe and sometimes a veil covered her head.
 Her darker side is revealed in some vase paintings, where she is shown as the death-bringing goddess whose arrows fell young maidens and women, such as the daughters of Niobe.

 Artemis was sometimes represented in Classical art with the crown of the crescent moon, such as also found on Luna and others.

 On June 7, 2007, a Roman-era bronze sculpture of Artemis and the Stag was sold at Sotheby's auction house in New York state by the Albright-Knox Art Gallery for $25.5 million.